 Please submit samples based on the following guidelines for tree and shrub diseases, tree and shrub insect identification, and landscape weed identification.

 Fill out the Tree and Shrub Diagnostic Form as completely as possible.
+The information supplied will enable a more thorough and accurate diagnosis.
 This form must accompany each specimen sent to the lab.
-Include your phone number, e-mail, and a fax number, if available, so we may contact you for further information or inform you of the diagnosis.
+Include your phone number and e-mail address so that we may contact you for further information or inform you of the diagnosis.

 - Place leaves, branches, and other plant parts in a plastic bag and seal it.
 Do not add moist towels or moisten the sample before sealing it.

 - When sending entire plants, dig rather than pull roots from the soil.
 Wrap roots and attached soil in a plastic bag and secure to the trunk with a twist tie.
 Place a second bag over the foliage and punch a few holes through this bag for ventilation.
 Do not add additional water or moist towels.

 - Vascular wilt specimens: Plants or plant parts that suddenly wilt may be infected with a vascular disease.
 Branch or stem sections 1/4" to 1" in diameter and 6" to 12" long should be taken from the wilting plant or recently wilted plant part.
 Avoid sending plant material that has been dead for any length of time.

 - Insect Samples: Immature and soft-bodied insects should be placed in 70% ethyl alcohol (rubbing alcohol is not ideal, but may work).
 Other insects must be carefully packaged.
 Do not place loose insects into envelopes for mailing, as the automatic process for handling mail will most likely destroy the specimens.